 3. A person is arrested in the WA/SA/NT region for an offence under WA law alleged to have been committed in Perth (the “WA/SA/NT charge”).
 The person also has an outstanding charge for an offence under WA law alleged to have been committed in the WA portion of the WA/NT region (the “WA/NT charge”).
 The WA/SA/NT charge may be heard by a WA magistrate sitting anywhere in WA, SA or the NT.
 The WA/NT charge may be heard by a WA magistrate sitting anywhere in WA or the NT.
 It may also be heard by a WA magistrate sitting anywhere in SA, but only if it is heard with the WA/SA/NT charge.

+[Section 68 amended by No. 8 of 2012 s.
+84.]

 69. Exercise of jurisdiction and powers

 (1) A prescribed court of the State may —